'How long does band sound check take?' All your set-up questions answered

 We certainly can!
 If you’d like your band to arrive and set up before you and your guests arrive, we can make this happen for an additional ‘early load-in’ fee.
 There are other options too – the band can conduct part of the set up and then come back later to soundcheck, for example.
 Our bands are very relaxed and flexible.
 We’re happy to work around your schedule.

-This question came via a client from one of our wedding bands in Devon, the wonderful One Soul.
+This question came via a client from one of our wedding bands in Devon, the wonderful The Big Strut.
 Whilst some band equipment can be assembled outside the room and brought into the performance space to cut down on set up time, its not possible to do this for the whole PA and lighting rig.
 Lots the equipment is extremely heavy and needs setting up securely and correctly in situ for the duration of the show.
 What’s more, everything from the bands amps to the microphones need to be cabled into the sound desk…doing this in a second location and moving into position later would cause a whole lot more disruption!

 This really depends on how many people there are in the band.
 For a standard four-piece band, we recommend a minimum of 2.5m x 5m.